Bodigrim/bitvec/README.md

 ## Thread safety

-* `Data.Bit` is faster, but writes and flips are thread-unsafe.
+* `Data.Bit` is faster, but writes and flips are not thread-safe.
   This is because naive updates are not atomic: they read the whole word from memory, then modify a bit, then write the whole word back.
+  Concurrently modifying separate slices of the same underlying array may also lead to unexpected results, since they can share a word in memory.
 * `Data.Bit.ThreadSafe` is slower (usually 10-20%),
   but writes and flips are thread-safe.
+  Additionally, concurrently modifying separate slices of the same underlying array works as expected.
+However, operations that affect multiple elements are not guaranteed to be atomic.

 ## Quick start